 •Comfortable and well cushioned

 , but rather those seeking a lightweight shoe for running or even everyday use.
-These facts coupled with the price tag, and myriad of unique design, make them a great choice of shoes for almost everyone.
-The only issues to note are the slightly small toe box, and the arguably less durability than other heavier shoes.
-Overall though the Brooks launch 3 are a solid shoe that should be considered by anyone seeking new trainers, athletic shoes, or simply comfortable shoes for everyday use.
+These facts coupled with the price tag, and a myriad of unique design, making them a great choice of shoes for almost everyone.
+The only issues to note are the slightly small toe box and the arguably less durability than other heavier shoes.
+Overall though the Brooks launch 3 is a solid shoe that should be considered by anyone seeking new trainers, athletic shoes, or simply comfortable shoes for everyday use.